trhacknon/trhacknon.github.io/_posts/2019-6-1-Mixed-Assemblies.md

 ## Why Not Both?

+With C++/CLI, you can create a mostly native executable with full access to

 ### C++/CLI

 When Visual Studios builds a C++/CLI program, it produces what is called a [Mixed Assembly](https://docs.microsoft.com/en-us/cpp/dotnet/mixed-native-and-managed-assemblies?view=vs-2019).